samtayl/lastfm-node-client/README.md

 console.log(data);
 ```

-An optional callback argument can also be passed.
-It is invoked with conventional `(err, data)` arguments; `err` being any exceptions thrown in the event of an error, `data` containing the JSON response of the API upon success.
+An optional callback can be passed as the last argument.
+It is invoked with conventional `(err, data)` parameters; `err` being any exceptions thrown in the event of an error, `data` containing the JSON response of the API upon success.

 **Note**: "Success" in this context means a successful request, however the API may return an error response for a number of reasons detailed in their [error codes documentation](https://www.last.fm/api/errorcodes).